 Happy Customer Guidelines

 We can all agree that customer satisfaction is essential to every successful business.
 In this article, we will be focusing on ways to make and keep your customers happy.
 Starting from the basics, setting up goals, and providing general customer guidelines, we’ll slowly go through the whole customer conversion process.

 First off the list is the understanding of the potentials that customer retention offers.
 If you’re in the process of growing your business, it’s always a great idea to revise your budget to provide better customer care to existent users.
 Customer retention is where marketing money should go.
-It is a much better and cheaper way from customer acquisition.
+It is a much better and cheaper way of customer acquisition.

 Acquiring a new customer can cost 6 to 7 times more than retaining an existing one.
 It is never too late to start nurturing your customer base better.
 After all, a happy customer is a more powerful tool than any marketing advertisement.

 Who’s a Happy Customer?

 According to the standard definition, it’s someone that had a great experience on your site and wishes to repeat the experience.
 That person tends to relate to the company and keep using their services because he has found the pleasure he wanted.
 In truth, it’s much more!

 Why Do You Need Happy Customers?

 It’s a question of mutual satisfaction.
 You offer premium service and exquisite customer support, and you’re repaid in kindness.
 A truly practical business model.

 Let’s explore the main benefits of happy customer conversions.